shibani/shibani.github.io/_posts/2018-10-15-python-gotchas.markdown

   <div class="clear"></div>
 </div>

 After some research and debugging I discovered that this behavior was thanks to Python’s **pass by reference** characteristic.
-My board had been created using this function:
+My board had been created using the following function:

 ```
 [[None * row_size] * row_size]
 ```

 This would work perfectly in Ruby or Elixir.
-However when building the board using this function in Python, we start off with `None`, which is `Python's null equivalent, and an object` (for more about None see the next section).
-However while the above line of code creates 3 distinct `None` objects while resolving the code within the inner set of square brackets, thereby producing a single row, it then duplicates that result 3 times in order to resolve the code in the outer square brackets, leading to 3 rows, each row having the same references as the previous one.
+However when building the board using this function in Python, we start off with `None`, which is `Python's null equivalent`. `None` is an object (for more about None see the next section).
+The above line of code creates 3 distinct `None` objects while resolving the code within the inner set of square brackets, thereby producing a single row, and it then duplicates that result 3 times in order to resolve the code in the outer square brackets, leading to 3 rows, each row having the same references as the previous one.
 Which is why changing one `None` changed all 3 in the same column.

 <p style="color:#000; font-weight:bold; text-transform:uppercase;">NONE IN PYTHON</p>